ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 3.1.3 The `Subscription` Type

 The `Subscription` type in a GraphQL schema is used to continuously fetch data from a GraphQL service.
 In Ballerina, each `resource` method with the `subscribe` accessor inside a GraphQL service is mapped to a field in the root `Subscription` type.
+If the `resource` method has the `subscribe` accessor, it must return a `stream`.
+Otherwise, the compilation error will be occurred.

 ###### Example: Adding a Field to the `Subscription` Type